The Marble bust of Thomas Winnington (1696 - 1746).

 another marble at Wilton House, a plaster bust at Yale Centre for British Art,

-and another plaster in a private collection in Cambridge are by Roubiliac and it can be convincingly argued that the remarkably realistic bust of John Bamber as an old man is also by him.
+and another plaster in a private collection in Cambridge are by Roubiliac and it can be convincingly argued that the remarkably realistic bust of John Bamber as an elderly man is also by him.

 Malcolm Baker has suggested that the monument possibly by Benjamin